smancebo/mask-input/README.md

 #### via Bower

 ```
-bower install --save angular-safe.mask-text
+bower install --save angular-safe.mask-input
 ```

 ## Description

 Mask-Input is an [AngularJS](https://https://github.com/angular/angular.js) directive for applying mask to your inputs, you just need put the `mask` attribute in your input and specify the desire mask format

 ## Usage